KTH/scanned-exams/README.md

 - `/backend`.
 An Express server containing the logic for the app
 - `/frontend`.
 A React application with a small development server

-This repository also contains two more projects:

-- `/tentaapi-mock`.
-An Express server that simulates the "Tenta API".
-Contains information about a fake examination and instructions on how to have it in Canvas.
-- `/pnummer-masker`.
-A project to test the "personnummer masking".

----